Former contractor exposed to asbestos wins significant settlement to help his battle with mesothelioma

 He was diagnosed with mesothelioma in May 2018.
 After reporting fatigue and breathing difficulties some months earlier, fluid was detected in his lung, which was drained a number of times.

 A biopsy confirmed that mesothelioma, a cancer linked to asbestos exposure, was the cause of the symptoms.
 A doctor advised Alan and his wife Carol-Ann that the prognosis was poor.

-Alan instructed Hodge Jones & Allen Solicitors to help him obtain compensation from his ex- employers, as he wasn’t made aware of the dangers of his work with asbestos or given any protective equipment.
+Alan instructed Hodge Jones & Allen to help him obtain compensation from his ex- employers, as he wasn’t made aware of the dangers of his work with asbestos or given any protective equipment.

 As his employers’ insurers did not settle the claim, proceedings were issued in the High Court.
 At the first court hearing, the Judge found in Alan’s favour on the question of liability and ordered the Defendant to pay him interim compensation.

 Whist the case was ongoing, Alan’s tumour showed signs of progression and so his treating oncologist recommended chemotherapy.
 Alan had one cycle but suffered terrible side effects and so the treatment was halted.
 His consultant oncologist recommended that he would likely benefit from a new form of treatment, immunotherapy, which is currently not available for NHS patients, but which can be paid for privately, at great expense.

 At the door of the court, settlement was reached, with Alan receving compensation for his illness and losses and an agreement with the Defendant’s insurers that they will pay for immunotherapy treatment and that if other new drugs are available in the future to treat what is currently a terminal condition, Alan can receive the new treatment at the expense of his ex-employers’ insurers.